 World famous in his lifetime, forgotten after death, and rediscovered since the 1960s, Sir Lawrence Alma Tadema’s ( 8 January 1836 – 25 June 1912) depictions of Classical Antiquity have been called everything from kitsch to genius.
 Female beauty was his passion …

-Following a family tradition, he was destined to become a lawyer – fortunately for the world of art, the plan tanked for good when he, aged sixteen, entered the Royal Academy of Antwerp in the Netherlands to study early Dutch and Flemish art.
+Following a family tradition, he was destined to become a lawyer – fortunately for the world of art, the plan tanked for good when he, aged sixteen, entered the Royal Academy of Antwerp in Belgium to study early Dutch and Flemish art.
 What happened then one can read on Wiki and many other websites, and we forgo the story and show the works …

 He became known especially with scenes of daily life – quite distict from the hero-worshipping of mainstream classical painters.

 Did she really look like Elizabeth Taylor?
 We will never know, but the odds are she did not – what we know from coins and ancient busts speaks against it.
 She may have had red hair, as in the famous picture, but most likely she shaved all her bodily hair, as it was Egyptian custom, and wore elaborate wigs.
 It seems clear, however, that she knew everything about ancient make-up, using belladonna to dilate her pupils and stibium (also called kohl, antimony sulphide) to colour her eyebrows.
 Very little, however, speaks against Cleopatra VII Philopator‘s force of personality, wits and political shrewdness.